Arbuzov/mcp-helm/charts/mcpo/README.md

 mcpo proxies another MCP server.
 The chart mounts a `config.json` file from a ConfigMap and starts the container with `--config /opt/mcpo/config.json`.
 `config.json` is generated from the `config` values found in `values.yaml`.
-The default configuration defines several MCP servers which can be customized by editing the `config` section.
+The default configuration defines a single MCP server, but you can customize this to define multiple servers by editing the `config` section.

 ### Exposing the application